Alan Hunter (author): Adaptations in other media

-In 2007 the BBC broadcast an adaptation of 'Gently Go Man' under the title George Gently.
-Two more stories, 'The Burning Man' (adapted from the book 'Gently Where the Roads Go') and 'Bomber's Moon' (adapted from the book of the same name), were broadcast by the BBC in July 2008.
-All three were written by Peter Flannery who is credited with creating the series for television.
+In 2007, the BBC broadcast an adaptation of Gently Go Man under the title George Gently.
+Two more stories, 'The Burning Man' (adapted from the book Gently Where the Roads Go) and 'Bomber's Moon' (adapted from the book of the same name), were broadcast by the BBC in July 2008.
+All three were written by Peter Flannery, who is credited with creating the series for television.
 The role of George Gently is played by Martin Shaw.
-A second series (with the title expanded to Inspector George Gently) was broadcast in 2009, a third in 2010, a fourth in 2011, a fifth in 2012, a sixth in 2014 and a seventh in 2015.
+A second series (with the title expanded to Inspector George Gently) was broadcast in 2009, a third in 2010, a fourth in 2011, a fifth in 2012, a sixth in 2014, a seventh in 2015, and the eighth and last in 2017.
 The series differs markedly from the books, being set in Northumberland and Durham rather than in Norfolk, and with different characters (other than the eponymous Gently).